Non-invasive Neuromodulation for Schizophrenia

 The trial requires that participants stay on a stable dose of their current antipsychotic and other medications for at least 2 months before and during the study, so you will not need to stop taking them.

-Is non-invasive neuromodulation safe for treating schizophrenia?
+What prior data suggests that this non-invasive neuromodulation device is safe for schizophrenia?

 Philip Gerretsen, MD, PhD